AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/getting-started.md

 ---
 description: Implement the Opt-in service as the single point of reference used by Experience Cloud solutions (referred to as Categories in Opt-in) to determine whether or not to create cookies on a visitor's device.
-seo-description: Implement the Opt-in service as the single point of reference used by Experience Cloud solutions (referred to as Categories in Opt-in) to determine whether or not to create cookies on a visitor's device.
-seo-title: Setting up Opt-in Service
 title: Setting up Opt-in Service
-uuid: f1c27139-cef2-4122-af12-c839cfc82e6e
 exl-id: 6e8a6531-9924-4523-a842-cb4614a7a7a0
 ---
 # Setting up Opt-in Service{#setting-up-opt-in-service}